Research Iain Andrews:

 For example Iain Andrews process was photocopying classical paintings, cutting them up, reassembling them in the light of folk stories/faery stories, and the stories of his traumatised teenagers, and then painting his collage.

 Lichtenstein’s process mixed hand and mechanical work.
 He started with a cartoon, drew it, projected the drawing, copied it onto a canvas, made it painterly, and hand then hand painted the mechanical process of Ben Day dots.
-His process was only possible because of his skill, experience and knowledge.

-The ‘new knowledge’ (his paintings) was created out of his ‘old knowledge’ (his the comic books).
 He started with the visual language of commercial art and created a new understanding of the relationship between high and low art, and exposed a new way of seeing.

 Feedback from peer crit group and Painting Department forum: